Anhui Province, China: Best Things to Do – Top Picks

 Exploring Huizhou Culture

 Huizhou culture has shaped the region’s art, commerce, and daily life for centuries.
 Known for its classical architecture and intricate handicrafts, this cultural tradition is deeply rooted in the area’s identity.
-You’ll find ancestral halls and traditional layouts that reflect the harmony between functionality and beauty4.
+You’ll find ancestral halls and traditional layouts that reflect the harmony between functionality and beauty.

 Local traditions, such as tea-picking and ink stick making, continue to thrive here.
 These activities offer a hands-on way to connect with the region’s living heritage.
 Whether you’re exploring a bustling old street or a quiet village, the authenticity of Huizhou culture is palpable.